SGS Virtual Orientation 2022

 Official SGS Welcome Event

-The keystone event of orientation is the Official School of Graduate Studies Orientation Session on Thursday, September 9, 2021 from 10:00 am to 12:00 pm (ET), which we hope all incoming graduate students will attend.
-At this official welcome, you’ll meet Professor Joshua Barker (Dean, School of Graduate Studies and Vice-Provost, Graduate Research and Education) and hear from experienced graduate students.
+The keystone event of orientation is the Winter Welcome on Wednesday, January 5, 2021 from 12:00 pm to 1:30 pm (ET), which we hope all incoming graduate students will attend.
+At this official welcome, you’ll meet Professor Vina Goghari (Vice-Dean, Research and Program Innovation, School of Graduate Studies) and hear from experienced graduate students.
 Details are available on the Virtual Orientation Site.
 We hope to see you there!

 Accessing the SGS Virtual Orientation